andrew/ultimate-awesome/README.md

 - [awesome-cnb](https://github.com/ShadowJonathan/awesome-cnb) - Awesome Cloud-Native-Buildpacks (WIP, help appreciated).
 - [awesome-fhe](https://github.com/sreeduggirala/awesome-fhe) - A curated list of awesome things related to learning fully homomorphic encryption (FHE).
 - [awesome-genai](https://github.com/suryavanshi/awesome-genai) - Collection of Links and resources for Generative AI, LLM .
-- [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
-Particularly, every paper is built on a transformer.
 - [awesome-beatmaps](https://github.com/troke12/awesome-beatmaps) - :musical_score: Kumpulan beberapa Beatmap osu! bertemakan Indonesia.
 - [awesome-visual-fashion-ai](https://github.com/Twizwei/awesome-visual-fashion-ai) - A repo about visual fashion AI.
 - [awesome-llm-finetuning](https://github.com/ushakrishnan/awesome-llm-finetuning) - Resources to aid your learning of LLM finetuning.